-Old Testament theologies dealt with sacrificial ritual and sacrificial death for the remission of sin.
+Old Testament theologies dealt with sacrificial rituals and sacrificial death for the remission of sin.
 Saying One of the Gospel of Thomas emphasizes embodied knowledge or knowing the pathway of knowledge, such that it becomes fully imparted unto the person: “Whoever finds the meaning of these sayings will not experience death.”

 Thomas is always depicted as young, perhaps innocent.